trampgeek/moodle-qtype_coderunner/README.md

 follow the instructions in the next section.

-## Installation from scratch
+### Installing CodeRunner from scratch

-CodeRunner requires Moodle version 2.5 or later.
+If you are intending to use the Jobe sandbox, which runs student code on a remote server, you should first install the PEAR HTTP_Request2 library with the command

-There are three stages to installation:
+    pear install HTTP_Request2

-1. Installing the CodeRunner module itself.
+This assumes pear is already installed.
+If not, install it first with a command like (depending on your system)

-1. Installing the Liu sandbox if you're planning on running C on the Moodle server (not strictly necessary but recommended) to provide more security than Runguard or much better performance than Ideone.
+    sudo apt-get install pear

-1. Configuring the system for the particular sandbox(es) and languages your installation supports.
+or

-### Installing CodeRunner
+    yum install pear

-CodeRunner should be installed in the `<moodlehome>/local` directory as follows.
+CodeRunner should then be installed in the `<moodlehome>/local` directory as follows.

     cd <moodlehome>/local
     git clone https://github.com/trampgeek/CodeRunner.git